achliopa/udemy_Microservices/readme.md

 ### Lecture 581.
 Type Annotations and Inference

-Type Annotations: Code we add to tell TS what type of value a var will refer to `const apples: number = 5;` Type Inference: TS tries to figure out what type of value a var refers to how to annotate functions
+Type Annotations: Code we add to tell TS what type of value a var will refer to `const apples: number = 5;` Type Inference: TS tries to figure out what type of value a var refers to (declaration and initialization on same line) how to annotate functions
 ```
 const logNumber: (i:number) => void = (i: number) => {